Samuel Tredwell Sawyer: Personal life

 As a young man, before he married, Sawyer had a relationship with an enslaved Black woman, Harriet Jacobs, who was seeking protection from her master, Dr. James Norcom of Edenton.
-They had two children together, Joseph and Louisa, who were enslaved at birth, according to law, which transferred the mother's status as free or enslaved to her children.
-After Jacobs went into hiding, she arranged with Sawyer to buy their children together with Harriet's brother John S. Jacobs in order to protect them from a sale to slave owners further away.
+They had two children together, Joseph and Louisa, who were enslaved at birth, according to the legal principle of partus, which transferred the mother's status as free or enslaved to her children.
+After Jacobs went into hiding, she arranged with Sawyer to buy their children together with her brother John S. Jacobs in order to protect them from a sale to slave owners further away.
 In her autobiography, Jacobs relates that Sawyer promised to legally manumit their children, but failed to do so.

 In August 1838, Sawyer married Lavinia Peyton, with whom he had three additional daughters, Fannie Lenox, Sarah Peyton, and Laura.
-He moved to Washington, DC with his family when he served as a congressman.

 Later Harriet Jacobs escaped from North Carolina, making her way to Philadelphia and then New York.
 She wrote her autobiography, Incidents in the Life of a Slave Girl, and published it under a pseudonym in 1861.
 Sawyer features prominently in that book, pseudonymized as Mr. Sands.